On equivalence theorems of Minkowski spaces and applications in Finsler geometry: Introduction

 \

 {\bf Acknowledgements.} The author would like to thank Professor Huitao Feng for his consistent support and encouragement.
 The author would like to express his deep appreciation to Professor Guofang Wang for his warm hospitality and discussions on Mathematics, while the author stayed in Mathematical Institute Albert Ludwigs University Freiburg in 2014.
+The author would like to thank referees for helpful comments and suggestions.